diglos/userpatches/README.md

 # Software installed

-Run the following command to update to las versions available
+Run the following command to update to last versions available

 `sudo update-ethereum`